TodePond/TodePondDotCom/wikiblogarden/better-computing/synchronising-data/readme.md

 If they turn out to be bad eggs, or untrustworthy, I can move my data to another server.

-## But how?
+## But how does it work?

 When I edit my shopping list, how do my changes spread around to all the other computers?
 It sounds simple - just apply those same edits on all of them.

-But unfortunately, it's really hard.
-Because the other computers might have edits of their own on them.
+But unfortunately, it's really hard because the other computers might have edits of their own on them.

 - Which order do you do the edits in?
 - Which ones take priority?
 - What do you do if an edit doesn't even make sense anymore?

 There's a whole field of research trying to solve these problems.
 It's complicated and slow.
-And it seems to require a different kind of solution in every kind of program.
+And it seems to require a different kind of solution for every kind of program.

 ## Just ask